bath-bcss/Technical-Labs/docs/debugging.md

 When you call `run` and the program gets to this line it will halt and the GDB prompt will open up to let you know it has hit the breakpoint.

-You can look at the code around the breakpoint with the `l` command, which lists 11 lines of code centred on the current line.
+You can look at the code around the breakpoint with the `list` command (or `l`), which lists 11 lines of code centred on the current line.

 ![Breakpoints](assets/debugging/04Breakpoints.png)